WGFT: History

 In addition to Don Imus, Laura Ingraham, Dave Ramsey, Sean Hannity and Mark Levin, the station featured a local daily talk radio show hosted by Louie Free.
 Free's show originated on sister station WASN until January 1, 2010, when WASN changed from a Hispanic and gospel music format to carry urban-oriented news/talk programming; Free moved to WYCL and WHTX the following year.

 WGFT changed its format to classic hits early in 2012.

 In February 2013, WGFT and sister station WASN were taken off the air due to on-going technical reasons with a plan to return to the air by February 2014.

 In June 2013, an application was filed with the Federal Communications Commission for WGFT to be rebroadcast on 94.3 FM owned by Helen M. Bednarczyk, wife of WGFT and WASN general manager Ted "Skip" Bednarczyk.

 In February 2014, WGFT and WASN were sold by Bernard Radio LLC to Y-Town Radio Broadcasting, LLC, which operates W232AI 93.7.
 The sale, at a price of $16,501, was consummated on August 1, 2014.

 On May 11, 2014, at 10 am, after broadcasting only the sound of a ticking clock for three days, WGFT launched an urban adult contemporary format being simulcast on Niles FM W232AI 93.7, as Star 93.7, launching with 5,000 songs in a row commercial-free.
 The first song on Star was Black or White by Michael Jackson.

 WGFT flipped to sports radio on April 7, 2025, as an ESPN Radio affiliate.

+On June 5, 2026, WGFT dropped its sports radio format and began stunting with music themed around dogs as "Taco 94.7".
+The stunt claimed that a Chihuahua named "Taco" had taken over the station's studios and locked out the entire staff.
+A new format was set to debut on June 8 at 12 pm; in the Fall 2025 Nielsen books, WGFT failed to overtake iHeartMedia's Fox-affiliated WNIO, only holding a 0.3 share, compared to WNIO's 0.5.
+At the time promised, the station flipped to a classic hits format as Star 94.7, reviving the "Star" branding that had previously been used by the station.
+The move returns a classic hits-based station to the market after the 2025 flip of WWIZ from oldies to adult contemporary.